-High Demand for Automation and Artificial Intelligence in NOAA Post-disaster Products and Services HSRP Disaster Recovery Issue Paper - Draft v2.2
+High Demand for Automation and Artificial Intelligence in NOAA Post-disaster Products and Services HSRP Disaster Recovery Issue Paper - Draft v2.3

-More effective and efficient government emergency/disaster response-whether local, state, or federal-requires on-demand, actionable information from NOAA's National Ocean Service (NOS), includes the National Geodetic Survey (NGS), the Center for Operational Oceanographic Products and Services (CO-OPS), and the Office of Coast Survey (OCS).
-It is essential that NOAA post-disaster products and services, including high resolution photography, channel contour verification, and aerial port and waterway surveys are available immediately to support response.
-This requires that that the tools are optimized and analyze data in real or near real-time with minimal human intervention/interaction.
+More effective and efficient government emergency/disaster response-whether local, state, or federal-requires on-demand, actionable information from the National Oceanic and Atmospheric Administration's (NOAA) National Ocean Service (NOS), that includes the offices of the National Geodetic Survey (NGS), the Center for Operational Oceanographic Products and Services (CO-OPS), and the Office of Coast Survey (OCS).
+It is essential that NOAA post-disaster products and services, including high-resolution photography, channel contour verification, and aerial port and waterway surveys are available immediately to support response efforts.
+This requires that that the tools are optimized and data is analyzed in real or near real-time with minimal human intervention/interaction.
 Automation and analytic tools that rely on artificial intelligence are likely the key to meeting this demand.